SelimChraibi/real-time-human-detection/Project Report.md

 ### Metrics

 We will use metrics commonly used to evaluate the performance of a classification model:
-- Accuracy (number of correct predictions / total number of predictions)
+- Accuracy (number of correct predictions / total number of predictions).
 - Computation time (in our case, this will be the time needed to output both a category and a heat-map)

+*Why chose accuracy?* Accuracy is a bad measure for classification problems *except* when the target classes in the data are well balanced.
+This is easy to ensure in the case of binary classification.

+Most of the parameter tuning effort went into the choice of the best number of layers of the convolutional network to unfreeze and of the pertained model.

+Since the data is pretty similar to that with which the pertained networks

 ## II.
 Analysis